SkygearIO/features/features/329-identity-apis/design.md

 > Related API: `addLoginID` function, `linkOAuthProviderWithPopup/Redirect` function (#332)

 ## Deleting Identity
-We need to provide a way for developer to delete new identity for the user:
+We need to provide a way for developer to delete existing identity for the user:
 - Remove login ID
 - Unlink OAuth account